tejucherukuri/crypto_server/README.md

 3. Having a separate folder to have the handlers code .
 4. I would have a separate reusable for passing the endpoint and getting the response instead of duplicating it in each handler.
 5. Log and handle the errors for easy debugging.
+6. Write a unit test for both Handlers , that sends a GET request to the handler function and checks that it returns a status code of 200.

 **API Routes :**